-Today, we'll take a look at the 10 most practical languages to improve your resume.
+Let’s take a look at the 10 most practical languages to improve your resume.

 Not only can learning Chinese give you a serious leg-up in the business world, it's also an extremely impressive language to learn.
 As one of the most difficult languages for English speakers to learn, Mandarin is a seriously challenging and rewarding language that will impress any hiring manager.

-Germany is currently the European country with the most thriving economy and promising future with a GDP of over 2.4 trillion Euros despite the European slump.
-Apart from the US, Germany is the largest single export market for British goods and remains Europe's largest economy.
+Germany is currently the most thriving economy in Europe and has a promising future with a GDP of over 3.8 trillion Euros.
+Excluding the US, Germany is the largest single export market for British goods.

-With nearly 300 million native speakers, the Arabic language is the world's fifth most spoken language and your gateway into a region of the world where many businessmen only speak Arabic.
+With nearly 300 million native speakers, the Arabic language is the world's fifth most spoken language.
+Learning Arabic is your gateway into a rich and prosperous part of the world where many business people only speak Arabic.

 Learning Arabic could help provide you with the competitive edge many employers are looking for.
 Much like Mandarin Chinese, it is also one of the most challenging languages for English speakers to learn, which makes it especially impressive and rewarding.